tlswg/tls13-spec/draft-ietf-tls-tls13.md

 #  Goals of This Document

 This document and the TLS protocol itself are based on the SSL 3.0 Protocol Specification as published by Netscape.
-The differences between this protocol and SSL 3.0 are not dramatic, but they are significant enough that the various versions of TLS and SSL 3.0 do not interoperate (although each protocol incorporates a mechanism by which an implementation can back down to prior
+The differences between TLS and SSL 3.0 are not dramatic, but they are significant enough that the various versions of TLS and SSL 3.0 do not interoperate (although each protocol incorporates a mechanism by which an implementation can back down to prior